Shopping and supermarkets in France: what do you need to know?

 Traditional French markets

 Much of the local shopping is focused around the French markets – a historical tradition that still stands the test of time in France.
 It is one of the unique pleasures of life in France to stroll around the various markets, eyeing up the fresh produce, or hunting for a bargain at a flea market or brocante stall.
-The joys of a well-stocked local market and vintage shopping in the local area have become popular throughout the UK in recent years – in France, this form of shopping has always been popular and has been an integral part of the lifestyle for centuries.
+The joys of a well stocked local market and vintage shopping in the local area have become popular throughout the UK in recent years.
+In France, this form of shopping has always been popular and has been an integral part of the lifestyle for centuries.

 It is one of the unique pleasures of life in France to stroll around the various markets, eyeing up the fresh produce, or hunting for a bargain at a flea market or brocante stall.

-The France Buying Guide walks you step-by-step through each stage of the property buying process in France, with practical recommendations from our experts who have been through the process themselves.
+The France Buying Guide walks you step-by-step through each stage of the property buying process in France.
+Additionally, there are also practical recommendations from our experts who have been through the process themselves.
 The guide will help you to: